 The autonomic nervous system controls blood flow and blood pressure.
 This is part of the nervous system that people cannot control, as they can, for example, a hand or foot.

-PD affects this system, leading to changes in blood pressure throughout the day.
+PD affects this system, leading to

 One problem is orthostatic hypertension, a drop in blood pressure that causes a person to feel dizzy or faint when they stand up.
 It can also lead to falls and fainting.